Q: What services does Morris Publishing® provide?

 All orders are subject to a 10% overrun or underrun and are shipped and billed accordingly.
 This is a standard printing trade custom.
 Overruns are caused by the endeavor of the printer to compensate for estimated spoilage so the specific quantity ordered can be delivered.
 If more than 10% are lost in spoilage, your order may be short some books.
 If spoilage does not occur, you could receive up to 10% over the original quantity ordered.
 You will be charged for the number of books you receive, which may not be the exact number you ordered, but it will never exceed 10% (maximum 50 books).

 Q: What is an ISBN?
 How do I get one?

 The ISBN (International Standard Book Number) is a worldwide ID number for your book.
 Booksellers use this number to order, price, and keep track of inventory.
 If you plan to market your book to larger bookstores, distributors, or retailers, they will require an ISBN.
 Since you are the publisher of your book, you must apply for the ISBN so it’s registered with your name and contact information.
 To obtain an ISBN, go to www.myidentifiers.com.

 Q: How do I get an EAN bar code?
 Do I need one?

 To obtain an EAN bar code for your book, you must first apply for and obtain an ISBN.
 Your ISBN is then converted into an OCR (optical character readable) scannable bar code.
-For a small fee, Morris Publishing® can create a bar code and place it on your back cover.
+For a small set-up fee, Morris Publishing® can create a bar code and place it on your back cover.
 A bar code is necessary if you plan to sell your book through major bookstores and retailers.
 Local or independent bookstores may or may not require a bar code.
-It's best to check with them first.
+It’s best to check with them first.